Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 In classical electromagnetism:

 - Electric fields store energy associated with the arrangement of charged particles and exert forces that cause attraction or repulsion between charges.
-These forces follow Coulomb’s law, decreasing in strength with distance.
+These forces follow Coulomb’s law and decrease in strength with distance.

 - Magnetic fields are generated by moving charges and currents, transferring energy and interacting with other magnetic materials or moving charges.